andrew-pa/ununi/README.md

 # ununi

-Ununi is a utility for Windows that allows you to search for and insert Unicode characters.
+Ununi is a utility for **Windows 10** that allows you to search for and insert Unicode characters.

 ## Installation